 10. Poon Hill trek

-Poon hill trek also called “Annapurna Sunrise trek”, or “Annapurna Panorama Trek” is a popular trek in the Annapurna region.
-As the climate is mild and the place favorable for every age group.
-The trek continues through the forest of rhododendrons and bamboos to take us to the hospitable village of Gurungs and Magars.
+Poon Hill trek also called “Annapurna Sunrise Trek”, or “Annapurna Panorama Trek” is a popular trek in the Annapurna region.
+The climate is mild and the place is favorable for every age group.
+The trek continues through the forest of rhododendrons and bamboo to take us to the hospitable villages of Gurungs and Magars.

 The starting point of the trek is Nayapul- a village about an hour’s ride from Pokhara.
 On walking, you cross Ghorepani, a resting point of the trek, and then to Poon hill.
 Poon Hill is a famous vantage point for the best sunrise views from behind the mountain peaks.

-Also, you can enjoy the fluctuating colours of the sky and the mountain peaks during the sunrise.
+Also, you can enjoy the fluctuating colors of the sky and the mountain peaks during the sunrise.
 This is the reason many people choose this trek.
 Poon Hill promises spectacular views of many snow-covered peaks and mountain ranges.
-Including Gangapurna mountain, Annapurna South, Annapurna I, Dhaulagiri, and Hiunchuli.
+Including Gangapurna Mountain, Annapurna South, Annapurna I, Dhaulagiri, and Hiunchuli.

 9. Shivapuri hill trek